Esty Quesada

-Estíbaliz «Esty» Quesada (Baracaldo, July 30, 1994), also known as Soy una pringada, is a Spanish YouTuber, content creator, disc jockey, actress, and director.
+Estíbaliz "Esty" Quesada (born 30 July 1994), also known as Soy una pringada, is a Spanish YouTuber, content creator, disc jockey, actress, and director.

 Biography

 Childhood

 She grew up in the Cruces neighborhood of the city of Baracaldo, in the province of Vizcaya.
 In her own words, she grew up in an unstructured family.
 Her father died when she was a child, and she lived with her two sisters and her mother, who did not take care of her daughters and often put her material whims before the feeding or basic care of the girls in her care.
 They also had debt problems.
 Quesada has also said that her maternal grandmother sexually abused her, but she didn't find out about this until she went to therapy as an adult.

 All these traumas, added to the bullying she received at school for her selective mutism and her weight, marked a young Esty who began to self-harm and have suicidal thoughts from an early age.